astronomer/astro-docs/enterprise/v0.23/07_monitor/03_platform-alerts.md

 Alertmanager uses [receivers](https://prometheus.io/docs/alerting/latest/configuration/#receiver) to integrate with different messaging platforms.
 To begin sending notifications for alerts, you first need to define `receivers` in YAML using the [Alertmanager Helm chart](https://github.com/astronomer/astronomer/blob/master/charts/alertmanager/values.yaml).

 This Helm chart contains groups for each possible alert type based on `labels.tier` and `labels.severity`.
-Each receiver must be defined within one or multiple alert types.
+Each receiver must be defined within at least one alert type in order to reveive notifications.

-For example, adding the following receiver to `receivers.platformCritical` would cause platform alerts with a `critical` severity to appear in a specified Slack channel:
+For example, adding the following receiver to `receivers.platformCritical` would cause platform alerts with a `critical` severity to appear in a the `#astronomer_platform_alerts` Slack channel:

 ```yaml
 alertmanager: